-6. Robustness Tests and Policy Recommendations
+6. Robustness tests and policy recommendations

-We focus on two alternative proxies for credit risk for robustness checks: loan loss provisions and loan loss reserves ratio 14.
+We focus on two alternative proxies of credit risk for robustness checks: loan loss provisions and loan loss reserves ratio. $^{13}\,$

-By using the difference-in-differences approach, we find that the loan loss provisions ratio for stress-tested banks increases relative to non-stress tested banks, which contradicts the hypothesis by Acharya et al. (2018).
+By using the difference-in-differences approach, we find that the loan loss provisions ratio for stress-tested banks increases relative to nonstress tested banks, which contradicts Acharya et al. (2018).
 In addition, we document differences among stress-tested banks in EU countries.
-The GIIPS stress-tested countries observe an increase in their loan loss provisions ratio and loan loss reserve ratio relative to their counterparts.
+We observe an increase in thei loan loss provisions ratio and loan loss reserve ratio of the GIIPS stress-tested banks.

-We further break down the main stress testing difference-in-differences specification to assess if there are important differences between the control group and treatment bank across each year since the beginning of the stress testing programme (dynamic analysis).
-There has been an evident increase in credit risk issues for the stress-tested banks for the majority of the years compared to the non-stress tested banks.
-The robustness tests report that loan loss provisions and loan loss reserves ratio changes for all banks and document statistically significant results for nearly all years.
-The results strongly oppose the notion that the effectiveness of the stress testing framework as a policy tool has diminished over time, as suggested by Acharya et al. (2018).
+We further break down the main stress testing difference-indifferences specification to assess if there are important differences between the control group and treatment bank across each year since the beginning of the stress testing programme (dynamic analysis).
+There has been an evident increase in credit risk issues for the stress-tested banks for the majority of the years.
+The robustness testsresults suggest that the loan loss provisions and the loan loss reserves ratio change for all the banks and are statistically significant for nearly all years.
+Hence, the results strongly oppose the notion that the effectiveness of the stress testing framework as a policy tool has diminished over time, as suggested by Acharya et al. (2018).

-As expected, there are also inherent differences between GIIPS stress-tested banks and non-GIIPS stress-tested banks in the dynamic analysis.
+As expected, there emerge also inherent differences between GIIPS stress-tested banks and non-GIIPS stress-tested banks in the dynamic analysis.
 Note that these findings align with the results reported in the main section of our empirical results.
 Our stress-tested group that includes 39 banks may be prone to bias, as we exclude banks that have not been examined in the sample period.
 Certain banks may have been included in four or less exercises.
-Therefore, we increase the selection of stress-tested banks in our treatment group and include banks that have participated at least once in the exercises.
-We develop a new stress-testing group that includes 82 banks.
-The inclusion of the banks in this larger group is dependent on the banks being available in Orbis Bank Focus and above the 10 BN EUR threshold.
-The empirical results are similar to the baseline model and are robust.
-In addition, the baseline model excludes 2009 as a treatment year.
-Note that when we include 2009 in the treatment period, the results are mixed.
-We also conduct further robustness tests such as the parallel trend assumption for the difference-in-differences model.
+Therefore, we increase the selection

-14 Results are available on request.
+13 Results are available on request.